How to Resolve Error 0x80072F8F in Windows Update

 To check and reset the proxy settings that Windows Update uses:

-- Open Command Prompt as administrator following the procedure described above
+1. Open Command Prompt as administrator (as described above).

 Check Windows Firewall Settings